dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 - Follow the steps in this topic to re-create these policies in the Azure portal.

-- Disable the conditional policies in the Intune classic console, once you have verified that the new policies are working as expected in the Azure portal.
+- Disable the conditional policies in the Intune classic console, after you have verified that the new policies are working as expected in the Azure portal.
 <br /><br />
 	- **Before you disable** the conditional access policies in the Intune classic portal, plan how you'll move users over to the new policy.
 There are two approaches:
 <br /><br />